skygaze-ai/bot-python/README.md

 ## Running the script

 1. You can run the script locally: `python3 main.py`.
 You should see a smiley emoji posted to your Bluesky account.
-2. Modify the script however you like to make this bot your own -- check out examples in `/examples`
+2. Modify the script however you like to make this bot your own.
+The `/examples` director has `firehose-bot.py` and `cron-bot.py` - if you want your bot to respond to some kind of event live, you want firehose-bot.
+If instead you want to do something on a timer, use cron-bot.
+You might also want to do something that's kind of both (i.e. it listens to the websocket to index/aggregate data and then does something on a schedule, like say what the sentiment is for a given search term)

 ## Deploying your bot